janjangao/esmodule-server/README.md

 # esmodule-server

 esmodule-server is a simple, zero-configuration ES module supported HTTP server.
-It is powerful enough for visit ES module directly by modern browser.
+It is powerful enough for visiting ES module directly through modern browser.
 Fully support Typescript and React.

 ## Features